Related videos:

 The OFAC granted foreign companies and financial institutions a deadline until June 5 of 2026 to close all their operations with GAESA and its subsidiaries, under the threat of secondary sanctions.

-The structural problem for shipping companies is that GAESA controls approximately 40% or more of the Cuban economy, including ports, maritime terminals, and the Mariel Special Development Zone through its subsidiary AUSA, making it practically impossible to operate in Cuba without some contractual link to the conglomerate.
+The structural problem for shipping companies is that GAESA controls about 40% or more of the Cuban economy, including ports, maritime terminals, and the Mariel Special Development Zone through its subsidiary AUSA, which makes it practically impossible to operate in Cuba without some contractual link to the conglomerate.

-The State Department described GAESA as "the core of Cuba's kleptocratic communist system" and accused the conglomerate of managing revenues that "likely triple the Cuban state budget," in addition to controlling up to 20 billion dollars in illicit assets abroad.
+The State Department described GAESA as "the core of Cuba's kleptocratic communist system" and accused the conglomerate of handling revenues that "likely triple the Cuban State budget," in addition to controlling up to $20 billion in illicit assets abroad.

-The maritime paralysis is part of a series of company withdrawals triggered by the sanctions.
-The Canadian mining company Sherritt International suspended all its direct operations in Cuba on May 7, citing that the executive order makes it "materially impossible" to maintain normal operations, at a time when the regime owed it 277 million dollars.
+The maritime halt is part of a series of corporate withdrawals triggered by sanctions.
+The Canadian mining company Sherritt International suspended all of its direct operations in Cuba on May 7, claiming that the executive order makes it "materially impossible" to maintain normal operations, at a time when the regime owed it 277 million dollars.

 Since January 2026, the Trump administration has imposed more than 240 sanctions against the Cuban regime and intercepted at least seven oil tankers, reducing the island's energy imports by between 80% and 90%.

-Blackouts now affect more than 55% of the territory for up to 25 hours a day, and the suspension of maritime transport by two of the largest shipping companies in the world further exacerbates the import capacity of an island that relies almost exclusively on maritime trade for its basic supplies.
+Power outages now affect more than 55% of the territory for periods of up to 25 hours a day, and the suspension of maritime transport by two of the largest shipping companies in the world further exacerbates the import capacity of an island that relies almost exclusively on maritime trade for its basic supplies.

-Rubio warned on May 7 that "new sanctions are expected in the coming days and weeks," a warning that carries greater weight given the deadline of June 5 set by OFAC for all foreign companies to sever ties with GAESA.
+Rubio warned on May 7 that "new sanctions are expected in the coming days and weeks," a warning that carries more weight in light of the deadline of June 5 that the OFAC set for all foreign companies to sever their ties with GAESA.

 Filed under: